Greater Finland: 1920s and 1930s

 By contrast, the Karelians of Tver Oblast, who had gained a measure of political autonomy independent of Finnish influence, were able by 1931 to develop a literary Karelian based on the Latin alphabet.
 These Tver Karelians became hostile to what they saw as Finnish dominance of Karelia, as did some of the small, local Karelian intelligentsia.
 Reactions to the use of Finnish among the Karelians themselves were diverse.
 Some had difficulty understanding written Finnish.
 There was outright resistance to the language from residents of Olonets Karelia, while White Karelians had a more positive attitude toward it.

 In the summer of 1930, "Finnification politics" became politically sensitive.
 The Leningrad party apparatus (the powerful southern neighbor of the Karelian Red Finns) began to protest Finnish chauvinism toward the Karelians in concert with the Tver Karelians.
 This coincided with increasing centralization under Joseph Stalin and the concurrent decline in power of many local minority elites.
 Gylling and Kustaa Rovio tried to expand the usage of Karelian in certain spheres, but this process was hardly begun before they were deposed.
 The academic Dmitri Bubrikh then developed a literary Karelian based on the Cyrillic alphabet, borrowing heavily from Russian.

 The Central Committee of the Council of Nationalities and the Soviet Academy of Sciences protested the forced Finnification of Soviet Karelia.
-Bubrikh's Karelian language was adopted from 1937–39, and Finnish was repressed.
+Bubrikh's Karelian language was adopted from 1937 to 1939, and Finnish was repressed.
 But the new language, based on an unfamiliar alphabet and with extensive usage of Russian vocabulary and grammar, was difficult for many Karelians to comprehend.
 By 1939, Bubrikh himself had been repressed, and all forms of Karelian were dropped in both the Karelian ASSR and Tver Oblast (where the Karelian National District was dissolved entirely).